-The Add/Drop period occurs prior to and throughout the first week (7 days) of a session.
+The add/drop period occurs prior to and throughout the first week (7 days) of a session.
 During this period, students may add and drop courses.
-New students may be admitted during this period provided they attend at least one (1) scheduled class, or post a gradable assignment online, during the Add/Drop period.
+New students may be admitted during this period provided they attend at least one (1) scheduled class, or post a gradable assignment online, during the add/drop period.
 The University would consider students registered in their session as an intent to continue with their studies and confirmed into the session(s)

-Students dropping all classes may be treated as

-withdrawals or become inactive.
-Please refer to our Continuous Enrollment (p.
-69) policy.

-Dropped courses occurring within the add/drop period may appear on student's transcript but will not be included in evaluating student maximum allowable time frame specific to satisfactory academic progress.
+Students dropping all classes may be treated as withdrawals.
+Please refer to the Attendance Policy.
+Dropped courses occurring within the add/drop period do not appear on student's transcript and will not be included in evaluating a student's Satisfactory Academic Progress (SAP).